higepon/mio/README.md

 mio suports range search queries like "get 10 datum which key are between key1 and key2".

 N.B.
-At present, it is in alpha state.
+At present, it is in alpha quality.

 ## Building and Installing
   1. Install a recent version of Erlang.